 Another major milestone obtained by the Council was the establishment of partnerships which formed the training ground through which the Council and its members currently enjoy a myriad choice of educational activities and events, such as the Technical Workshops, an Annual Congress, Focus Days and Seminars, and its LEED and Certified Energy Manager (CEM) Training events.
-Beneficial partnerships, such as with the British University in Dubai, helped expand the Council's technical offerings.
-A partnership with the Foundation for Environmental Education (FEE) and EWS-WWF in 2013 established the Council as the national operator for the Green Key Certification.
+Beneficial partnerships, such as with the British University in Dubai, helped bring in added income and built on its technical reputation.
+A partnership with the Foundation for Environmental Education (FEE) and EWS-WWF in 2013 established the Council as the regional operator for the Green Key Certification.
 Numerous other partnerships with NGO's, government authorities, and academic institutions further strategically position the Council and expand its reach and offerings.